me-redteam/methodologies/target_discovery/README.md

 ## **5- ASN blocks discovery**
-Finding ASN will help us identify netblocks of the domains.
+Finding ASN will help to identify netblocks of the domains.

 Tools: